 A consensus is yet to be reached for what exact substance(s) should be measured to accurately assess exposure to diesel exhaust.
 There is also no established occupational exposure limit for diesel exhaust in Canada.
 Therefore, exposure data is not collected consistently enough or catalogued appropriately enough to develop high quality exposure estimates for Canadian workplaces.

 The primary source of exposure to the general population is from outdoor and indoor air.
 CAREX Canada's environmental estimates for diesel exhaust suggest that levels in both indoor and outdoor air result in increased risks of cancer at a population level (data quality very low).
 Because diesel engine exhaust is not directly measured in Canada, our estimates are developed based on the assumption that 12% of total outdoor fine particles (PM2.5) are attributable to diesel engine emissions.

-The three major sources of diesel exhaust are mobile sources (e.g. vehicles and other mobile sources such as ships, locomotives); stationary area sources (e.g. oil and gas production facilities, stationary engines, repair yards, shipyards); and stationary point sources (e.g. chemical manufacturing, electric utilities).
-Non-road sources can double the exposure to diesel exhaust in locations near point sources.
+The three major sources of diesel exhaust are mobile sources (e.g. vehicles, ships, locomotives); stationary area sources (e.g. oil and gas production facilities, stationary engines, repair yards, shipyards); and stationary point sources (e.g. chemical manufacturing, electric utilities).
+Non-road sources can double the exposure to diesel exhaust in nearby locations.

-Diesel engine exhaust also contributes to the formation of smog, composed primarily of ground level ozone (formed by the reaction of nitrous oxides and volatile organic compounds, or VOCs, in sunlight) and particulate matter.[13,15]
+Diesel engine exhaust also contributes to smog, which is composed primarily of ground level ozone (formed when nitrous oxides and volatile organic compounds, or VOCs, react in sunlight) and particulate matter.